uoregon-libraries/student-course-integrator/README.md

 ### Download SCI

-Diehards would recommend using `go get`, but it's sort of magic, it tries to compile things you don't necessarily want, and it's just a lot clearer if you do a git clone.
+Diehards would recommend using `go get`, but it's sort of magic.
+It's just a lot clearer if you do a git clone.

 ```bash
 mkdir -p $GOPATH/src/github.com/uoregon-libraries